Magnificent oriental blooms, Chinese motifs, and a celebration of Peranakan culture at Precious Peony 2022.

 Japanese Sakura season at Gardens by the Bay has ended.
 With that, it’s back to China and Chinese culture with the first-ever Precious Peony exhibition.

 Yup, an inaugural exhibition, so wrote Gardens’ calendar of events a while ago.
-Also, the first time over 70 Chinese and Peranakan artefacts would be included in a Flower Dome exhibition.
-The latter, because the peony has long been a cherished symbol of beauty and wealth in Peranakan art.
+Also, the first time over 70 Chinese and Peranakan artefacts are included in a Flower Dome floral exhibition.
+The latter diplays because the peony has long been a cherished symbol of beauty and wealth in Peranakan art.

 There’s even an ornate Peranakan shophouse as the centerpiece, as well as replicas of a Chinese study room, medicine hall, a wooden pavilion, and, a five-tier pagoda.
 Long story short, I visited on Monday evening and the hour I spent in the Flower Dome was alike a mini East Asian architectural tour.
 A brief tour from China to Southeast Asia.

 As for the peonies, they were naturally wonderful to photograph; btw, it’s ages since I’ve last seen actual ones.
-According to this Straits Times report, logistical difficulties in China unfortunately affected the exhibition too, and Gardens was forced to use blooms from elsewhere for this first week.
+According to this Straits Times report, logistical difficulties in China, unfortunately, affected the exhibition too, and Gardens was forced to use blooms from elsewhere for the first week.

 To be honest, I somewhat sensed this while there, there weren’t that many peony pots.
 However, the exhibition on the whole still had plenty of beauty to soak in.
 As expected, there were also other oriental blossoms on display.